madutv/nlp-wiki-data-py/README.md

-Create Train, Test and Validation Datasets for NLP from wikipedia
+Create Train, Test and Validation Datasets for NLP from wikipedia.
+Datasets are created using seed Pages provided and also by traversing links within pages that meet the specified pattern.
+Idea is to leverage links within wiki pages to create more data.
+The thought is that wikipedia will already contain links to additional pages that are relevant and links within pages can be narrowed through pattern matching.

 ### Installation
 ## TODO